 On a practical level, we use existing mechanisms within the patent system to achieve our mission of representing the public interest in freedom from unjustified patent restraints.
 For example, our principal activity is challenging patents that we believe are invalid.
 The patents that we challenge are those that we believe are having a significant chilling effect on some conduct that would otherwise be permissible, if not desirable, including, for example, competition, research and the exercise of civil liberties.
 Several of the patents we have challenged have been found invalid by courts and the Patent Office.
 Thus the public benefited from the freedom thereby restored.
 Even in those cases where the patents we challenged were upheld, we believe the public nonetheless benefited from having the substantial questions of validity we raised about those patents addressed.

 We also take advantage of opportunities to advocate for a more effective patent system, including through amicus briefs, legislative and administrative policy statements and public presentations.
 Our team of lawyers and law students have what is really no more than a typical advanced patent practice.
 Support for our work has come from the Rockefeller Foundation, the Open Society Institute, the Nathan Cummings Foundation, the Rudolph Steiner Foundation, and numerous individuals.
-We are also formally affiliated with Cardozo Law School where PUBPAT's Executive Director is a member of the faculty.

 In closing, we at PUBPAT do not seek to have our view predominate, but to assure there is a vigorous debate about the patent system and that there is careful public scrutiny of particular important patents of questionable validity.
 We seek to express our perspective as part of the marketplace of ideas, believing that society benefits from such free and open criticism.
 In that spirit, we welcome thoughts and comment on our work from all members of the patent community, as we really enjoy meeting and speaking with people affected by patents.
-Our doors at Cardozo Law School are always open, and so are our minds.
+Our doors are always open, and so are our minds.

 PUBPAT's Board of Directors